How to Create Page Templates with Laravel Blade in WordPress?

 After you create a new template, WordPress will automatically display it in the admin area.
 Once selected, the content defined within that template will appear on the corresponding page giving you a flexibility to build what you need.

-How to change WordPress theme's root?
+How to Change WordPress Theme Root?

 Ricardo, one of our readers, raised a concern about the initial Laravel Blade integration we implemented.
 It seems that the custom page templates didn't function as expected there.
 While adding a new WordPress template in Blade format to resources/views